g-r-a-n-t/dutchx-subgraph/README.md

 }
 ```

-DutchX returns prices in terms of a `uint256` numerator and denominator, so you must divide `priceNum` by `priceDen` and multiply it by `USD/ETH` to get a human friendly value of `RDN`.
-Performing this calculation on the first result will yield `~$0.25`.
+DutchX returns prices in terms of `uint256` numerators and denominators, so you must divide `priceNum` by `priceDen` and multiply it by `USD/ETH` to get a human friendly value.
+Performing this calculation on the first result will yield $0.25.

 `11619822656640626064/5567148436390553526163 * 120 = .2504`